decencyokobia/qr-code-sim/README.md

 QRcode - Practice Project

-This is a simple practice project where I’ve created a recipe page to experiment with HTML, and CSS.

 What’s Inside
 - A simple design to showcase few details.
 - Styling: Uses custom CSS for layout and basic styling.